t0gun/blog/content/posts/testing-real-world-go-code-subtests-table-driven-tests-tobiloba-ogundiyan-aramide.md

     }
 ```

 Our tests now look much cleaner than before.
 We’ve eliminated multiple `t.Run` blocks and moved everything into a single loop.
 However, we still have too many `if` statements, which hurts readability.
 We can improve this further using the `assert` and `require` helpers from the `testify` package.To do this, import:
 ```sh
 "github.com/stretchr/testify/assert"
 "github.com/stretchr/testify/require"
 ```

-Then, initialize them just before the `tests` variable:
+Then, initialize them just before the `tests` struct inside the test function:
 ```go
 assert := assert.New(t)
 require := require.New(t)